PlanetEfficacy/talk_ideas/talk_ideas.md

 # Abstract
 ##### A concise, engaging description for the public program.
 Limited to 600 characters.

-Micro/service oriented architecture promises system encapsulation and team autonomy.
-However, this can come at the cost of complexity in the form of devops infrastructure and the proliferation of multiple frameworks and languages.
-One thing is for sure: moving functionality from a monolith to a microservice is hard.

 Learn about the mistakes I made while extracting business logic from a Rails monolith into a  microservice so you will not have to repeat them on your own microservice misadventure.
 At the end, maybe you'll decide to skip the adventure altogether.

 # Details